bewallyt/Elevator/README.md

     java -jar lab3.jar p1

 The output will print out the number of threads waiting, the arrival of threads, the raising and lowering of the barrier and thread completion.
-The output can be found in EventBarrier.log.
+The output can be found in EventBarrier.log, in the directory containing the jar file.

 Running the Elevator Test Case: